Bighorn River canyon in Montana

 Best flows

-Skip or narrow the plan when launches, take-outs, shuttle timing, land status, or weather make the corridor uncertain, or when flow changes make wading unsafe.
+Skip or narrow the plan when launches, take-outs, shuttle timing, land status, or weather make the area uncertain, or when flow changes make wading unsafe.

 Local plan